pranulkbv28/Password-Generator/README.md

 This Project is also done with the collaboration of TailwindCSS.

-This project gives a great insight on the usage of React Hooks such as useCallback, useEffect, useState.
+This project gives a great insight on the usage of React Hooks such as useCallback, useEffect, useState and useRef.

 Use it securely👀👀